-Why a specific diet for athletic women?
+Why is there a specific diet for female athletes?

 The female cycle is divided into 4 phases , each with its own effects on energy, mood, appetite and training capacity:

-Days 1-5: menstruation → fatigue, digestive problems, hormonal drop.
+Days 1-5: Menstruation → fatigue, digestive problems, hormonal drop.

-D6-D16: ovulatory phase → peak form, energy, motivation.
+Days 6-16: ovulatory phase → peak of fitness, energy, motivation.

-D17-D24: post-ovulatory phase → calming, but increased appetite.
+Days 17-24: Post-ovulatory phase → calming, but increased appetite.

 Consequences :